Understand the Need for App Security

 Help Us Help You

 At Salesforce, we’re proud of the role we play in securing customer data.
 And we know that data security is a team effort.
 So we give you the tools necessary to implement security, and you can rely on them to build secure products.

 The Salesforce security review focuses on an app’s vulnerability to the most common attacks.
 The Product Security team pummels your app with a battery of these attacks.
 They try their hardest to gain access to the precious data within your product.
 If they can’t break in, you pass the review!

 In this module, we give you the inside information on how to emerge unscathed with your app listed on AppExchange.

 The Open Web Application Security Project (OWASP) maintains a comprehensive list of the most common web attacks.
 The top three items are:

 - Injection: a query sends bad data to a system in an attempt to do damage.

 - Session hacking: an attacker gains entry to a secure session by intercepting credentials.

 - Cross-site scripting: an application passes unvalidated data to a web browser, allowing malicious code to run.

 To pass the security review, you must protect your app against these and every other attack on the OWASP list.
 Use the list as a guide to develop a minimum level of security in your app.
-To learn more about these nefarious attacks, check out the Develop Secure Web Apps trail.

 It’s rewarding to spend time designing and developing great features.
 Your salespeople surely value that effort, because it makes your product easy to sell.
 And certainly your customers appreciate that effort, because they get to enjoy the results.